superbeppe98/IBM-cloud-essentials-V3/2_Infrastructure.md

     - With generation one, it is available in all six regions you have up to 16 gigabytes per second networking
     - With generation two, it's available in five regions and you can get networking speeds of up to 80 gigabytes per second
     - Currently there is only support for provider managed security

-- Up next, we have a short demonstration to show you some highlighted features of VPC on IBM cloud
-    - The first thing we're going to do in this video is to create a new virtual private cloud
-    - We'll start by giving it a name, selecting the resource group
-    - To go along with the VPC, we're going to create a new subnet
-    - We're going to go ahead and create it in the Dallas data center, and we're going to give it a few virtual IPs
-    - And we will lastly enable a public gateway
-    - Create the virtual machine and assign the VPC
-    - And just like that you can create a virtual machine on a VPC
 <br>

 ## Vmware